ovh-ux/ng-at-internet/README.md

 ```
 Tracking using the directive :

+Attributes
-track-on   // event to track (click, onFinish, onchange, etc)
+  - `track-on` : event to track (click, onFinish, onchange, etc)
-track-name // Name of action (optional) Id will be used if absent
+  - `track-name` : Name of action (optional) Id will be used if absent
-track-type // event type (optional) Possible values : action/navigation/download/exit
+  - `track-type` : event type (optional) Possible values : action/navigation/download/exit

 ```html